 Kuala Lumpur’s city skyline is the face of Malaysia’s tourism industry, featuring the iconic Petronas Towers and the Menara KL Tower.
 Beyond the city, you’ll find colonial architecture, colourful buildings, and some of the best food you’ll ever taste!

 We had originally booked a holiday in Singapore (check out the best things to do in Singapore), but since KL is just around the corner (a 45-minute flight), we decided to make a short trip to Kuala Lumpur for a few days to check out this amazing city.

 Sure, we wanted to tick off the tourist spots, but we also wanted to wander around the local neighbourhoods and eat as much hawker food as possible.

-After booking your flights and accommodation, the next thing on your itinerary will be to figure out the best things to do and the best places to visit in KL.
-Visitors to KL are usually on the lookout for a three-day itinerary.
+After booking your flights and accommodation, the next thing on your itinerary will be to figure out fun activities to do in KL.
 Here is our list of things to do in Kuala Lumpur during your trip.
 You could easily fit all these activities into a 3-day Kuala Lumpur Itinerary.

 1. KL Forest Eco Park